Patapom/GodComplex/README.md

     - Area Light implementation, as used in the Dishonored 2 title + LTC technique
     - Filmic Curve + Histogram Auto-Exposure, as used in the Dishonored 2 title
     - Fresnel Tests, showing the various fresnel equations (Schlick, exact, and more recently the 2-terms approximation for metals described by http://jcgt.org/published/0003/04/03/paper.pdf)
-    - SH Irradiance encoding/decoding experiments, as described in my article about SH available at http://wiki.nuaj.net/index.php?title=SphericalHarmonicsPortal
+    - Spherical harmonics Irradiance encoding/decoding experiments, as described in my [blog post about SH](http://www.patapom.com/blog/SHPortal/).
 	- [HBIL](./Tests/TestHBIL) Technique demo
     - Many others coming up as they still need to be converted from 32 to 64 bits...